muschellij2/neuroc_talk/Arkansas_2020.md

 ## A note the MRI folks (about CT)

-- CT has actual units (Hounsfield Units)
 - CT is **the**  modality for clincial ICU imaging
+- CT has standard units (Hounsfield Units)
 - Takes seconds vs. minutes (MRI)
 - Muschelli, J., 2019.
 Recommendations for Processing Head CT Data.
 Frontiers in neuroinformatics, 13, p.61.
 - https://johnmuschelli.com/process_head_ct/example/